 For solo diners, bar seating is key and there are many central London locations that have incorporated this useful design into their interiors.
 The pastel walls of Lina Stores in Soho are the perfect place to dine alone, and in the warmer months you can enjoy you £6 bowl of pasta al fresco in the shop window.
 It’s also great for breakfast!
 Tapas restaurant Barrafina has a very similar vibe.
 Roti King is great for a flavoursome quick bite, serving Malaysian dishes for very reasonable prices and open til 10:30pm.

-If you’re not shy of dining alone and need no excuse to take your fine self somewhere fancy, XU on Rupert Street showcases a creative take on traditional Taiwanese cuisine, and the interior is inspired by the original social clubs and luxury dining rooms of 1930’s Taipei.
+If you’re not shy of dining alone and need no excuse to take your fine self somewhere fancy, XU on Rupert Street showcases a creative take on traditional Taiwanese cuisine.
+The interior is inspired by the original social clubs and luxury dining rooms of 1930’s Taipei.
 They even have tables laid out for one.

-Another great way of eating out when travelling solo, is Supper Clubs.
-Eat With lists loads of innovative supper clubs in London, and Rosie Llewellyn of best-selling supper club A Little Lusciousness is currently presenting a new series of suppers – A Taste of my Travels; featuring food, drinks and memories from some of Rosie’s favourite destinations.
-Rosie also says that 10% – 30% of her guests come alone, so you’re sure to find willing conversationists!
+Another great way of eating out when travelling solo is Supper Clubs.
+Eat With lists many innovative supper clubs in London, and Rosie Llewellyn of best-selling supper club A Little Lusciousness is currently presenting a new series of suppers – A Taste of my Travels.
+It features food, drinks and memories from some of Rosie’s favourite destinations.
+Rosie also says that 10% – 30% of her guests come alone, so you’re sure to find willing conservationists!

 Where to Drink